jesscoppersmith/PhaeobacterS4Sm-genome-assembly/README.md

 ### Library preparation

-Library preparation was carried out by the University of Wisconson-Madison Biotechnology Center in November 2021.
+Library preparation was carried out using the protocol Preparing Multiplexed Microbial Libraries using SMRTbell Express Template Prep Kit 2.0 by the University of Wisconson-Madison Biotechnology Center in November 2021.

 ### Sequencing